devopsctl/gitlabctl/README.md

 * https://github.com/michaellihs/golab (most complete but code is complex - at least for me to understand..)
 * https://github.com/kyokomi/gitlab-cli (incomplete)
 * https://github.com/clns/gitlab-cli (incomplete)

+## Development Setup

+### Requirements

+* Install the latest stable version of go (1.10.1 as of this writing).
+* Install docker.
+* Install local gitlab instance using the [docker-compose](./docker-compose.yml) file.
+Run `docker-compose up -d`.
+* Setup the private api token for the `root` user.
+We must have a hardcoded private token soon.

+### Before Pushing your Commit

+* Ensure that you are working on an [Issue](https://github.com/devopsctl/gitlabctl/issues) and is visible in [Waffle Issue Tracker](https://waffle.io/devopsctl/gitlabctl).
+* Ensure to create a branch for your Issue.
+* Run `gometalinter -v ./...`.
+Ask for help with issues found that can't be solved.
+* Run `go test -v ./...`.
+Everything must pass the test.
+There will be an issue with private token testing, as this is unique on each developer installation.
+* Don't hesitate to ask questions!
+[Gophers Slack](https://gophers.slack.com) community may be able to answer your questions.
+* Ensure to have a Pull Request for your branch before asking for Code Review.
+* Ask for Code Review if your Issue is ready for Merging.

 ## Custom Packages